The piece should be at least 16 to 30 bars long.

 Use the following devices liberally in your composition: Appoggiaturas, Unresolved Dissonances, Secondary Dominants, Borrowed Chords, Neapolitan 6th Chords, Rapid Modulation, Altered Dominants, Augmented 6th Chords, Foreign Modulation (modulation to remote keys).

 Do a harmonic analysis (Roman numerals) of your piece.
 Circle and label your decorative pitches.
-You may enter this information by hand also.

 Your piece should evoke a mood, scene, emotion or character